longturn/freeciv21/docs/Modding/Rulesets/actions.rst

   * the actor must be on the tile next to the target.
   * the target tile must have at least 1 diplomatic defender.

+.. _modding-ruleset-actions-vs-tile:

-Actions Done By A Unit Against A Tile
+Actions Done by a Unit Against a Tile
 =====================================

 .. _action-found-city: